QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 <div class="row row-cols-md-2"><div>

 PHP error handling is mainly based on exceptions.
-A programmer can raise a signal called exception when something unexpected, mostly an error, occurred.
+A programmer can raise a signal called an exception when something unexpected, mostly an error, occurs.
 This signal will stop a function/script and go back to the caller until it's caught.
-If no one catch and handle it, then it may be displayed to the user <small>(according to the server configuration)</small>.
+If no one catches and handles it, then it may be displayed to the user <small>(according to the server configuration)</small>.

-For debugging purpose, you can add these two lines to display all errors to the "user" <small>(a.k.a. you, the programmer)</small>.
+For debugging purposes, you can add these two lines to display all errors to the "user" <small>(a.k.a. you, the programmer)</small>.

 ```php
 // usually at the start of the script